Nikhil-Vardhan1911/jobportal/README.md

 * src/: Contains the Java source code files for the application
 * database/: Includes SQL scripts for setting up the database schema (users, jobs, applications, etc.).
-* screenshots/: Screenshots of the application in action (user dashboard, job listings page, etc.).
+* screenshots/: Screenshots of the application in action (user dashboard, job listings page, etc.)

 jobportal/
 ├── src/